Effective upper bounds on the number of resonance in potential scattering: Proof of the structure formula

-where $a_{\alpha}$ satisfies analogous bounds to $a_l$, with $2l$ replaced by $|\alpha|$ in \eqref{al bound structure formula}.
 Since this is a local statement, it suffices to prove it for some fixed $\xi\in S$.
 Since the upper bound in \eqref{al bound structure formula} is invariant under rotations, we may assume without loss of generality that $\xi=e_1$.

-3. It follows from the multivariate {F}a\`a di {B}runo formula that
+3. It follows from the multivariate {F}a\`a di {B}runo formula (see \cite[Corollary 2.10]{MR1325915} for details) that

-where $p(\alpha,r)$ is a set of $(k_1,\ldots,k_{|\alpha|};\lambda_1,\ldots,\lambda_{|\alpha|})$, $k_i\in\N_0$, $\lambda_i\in N_0^{d}$, satisfying the constraints
+where $p(\alpha,r)$ is a set of $(k_1,\ldots,k_{|\alpha|};\lambda_1,\ldots,\lambda_{|\alpha|})$, $k_i\in\N_0$, $\lambda_i\in \N_0^{d}$, satisfying the constraints